18Fahda/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that lists enviroment variables
+script listing local and enviromental variables and functions